 Professor of Music, Voice

-As an educator, Dr. Robinson-Oturu’s primary academic home was Bethune-Cookman College in Daytona Beach, FL where she served twenty-one years as Coordinator of Vocal Studies and Director of the Opera Workshop.
+As an educator, Dr. Robinson-Oturu is professor of voice at Austin Peay State University where she served as the department chair from 2005-2009.
+Prior to Austin Peay her primary academic home was Bethune-Cookman College in Daytona Beach, FL where she served twenty-one years as Coordinator of Vocal Studies and Director of the Opera Workshop.
 She received campus, state and national teaching honors and awards.
 Her campus awards included Faculty Member of the Year, multiple Excellence-in-Teaching Awards, Innovative Teaching Awards, Excellence in Community Service, and Academic Advisor of the Year.
 The Council for the Advancement and Support of Education (CASE) in Washington, DC named her the 1988 Florida Professor of the Year and honored her as a silver medalist on the national level.
 She often worked with high school students and programs and served as adjudicator for local and state festivals.

-Robinson-Oturu continues to provide active leadership to community and professional organizations.
-She is the National Vice President of Conventions of the National Opera Association and is a member of the National Association of Teachers of Singing.
-Robinson-Oturu served as a national Fraternity Director of Sigma Alpha Iota, International Music Fraternity and as president of the Daytona Beach Symphony Society, among others.
+Robinson-Oturu has provided leadership to community and professional organizations.
+She served as Vice President of Conventions of the National Opera Association and is a member of the National Association of Teachers of Singing.
+Robinson-Oturu served as a national Fraternity Director of Sigma Alpha Iota, International Music Fraternity and as president of the Clarksville Community Concert Association, among others.
 She is an associate of the Negro Spiritual Scholarship Foundation, where she was a charter Board member.

 Phone: (931) 221-7810